influxdata/influxdb/CONTRIBUTING.md

 # Contributing to InfluxDB v2

-## Bug reports
+## How to report a bug

-Before you file an issue, please search existing issues in case it has already been filed, or perhaps even fixed.
+Before you report an issue, please search existing issues to check whether it's already been reported, or perhaps even fixed.
-If you file an issue, please include the following.
+If you choose to report an issue, please include the following in your report:

 - Full details of your operating system (or distribution) e.g. `64bit Ubuntu 18.04`.
 - The version of InfluxDB you are running
-- Whether you installed it using a pre-built package, or built it from source.
+- Whether you installed InfluxDB using a pre-built package, or built it from source.
-- Clear steps to reproduce the issue described, if at all possible.
+- Clear steps to reproduce the issue described.

-The easier it is for us to reproduce the problem, the easier it is for us to fix it.
+The easier we can reproduce the problem, the easier we can fix it.
-If you have never written a bug report before, or if you want to brush up on your bug reporting skills, we recommend reading [Simon Tatham's essay "How to Report Bugs Effectively."](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html)
+To learn how to write an effective bug report, we recommend reading [Simon Tatham's essay "How to Report Bugs Effectively."](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html).

-Ideally, test cases would be in the form of `curl` commands.
+When describing how to reproduce the issue, please provide test cases in the form of `curl` commands--for example:
-For example:

 ```bash
 # write data